 CLEANING.
-If your pump is to be installed immediately, it will be necessary to remove the protective covers from all openings, and to clean the exposed metal parts thoroughly with a cleaning solvent to remove the preservative coating.
+If your pump is to be installed immediately, it will be necessary to remove the protective covers from all openings, and to clean the exposed metal parts thoroughly with white gasoline or other suitable solvent to remove the preservative coating.